 b) Resolutions 101 and 102 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

-c) the evolving role of the World Telecommunication Standardization Assembly, as reflected in Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,
+c) the evolving role of the World Telecommunication Standardization Assembly, as reflected in Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

+d) Resolution 197 (Busan, 2014) of the Plenipotentiary Conference, on facilitating the Internet of Things to prepare for a globally connected world,

 noting

 a) the work in Study Group 2 of the ITU Telecommunication Standardization Sector (ITU-T), on investigating the evolutionary aspect of the numbering system, including the "future of numbering", considering next-generation networks (NGN) and future networks (FN) as the working environment of the numbering system in the future;

+b) the establishment of ITU-T Study Group 20 on Internet of Things and Smart Cities and Communities;

-b) that the transition from traditional networks to IP-based networks is taking place at a fast pace, whilst there is a transition to NGN and FN;
+c) that the transition from traditional networks to IP-based networks is taking place at a fast pace, whilst there is a transition to NGN and FN;

-c) the emerging issues concerning administrative control for international telecommunication service-based numbers;
+d) the emerging issues concerning administrative control for international telecommunication service-based numbers;

-d) the forthcoming issues concerning the convergence of numbering, naming, addressing and identification systems along with the development of NGN and FNs, and associated issues concerning security, signalling, portability and migration;
+e) the forthcoming issues concerning the convergence of numbering, naming, addressing and identification systems along with the development of NGN and FNs, and associated issues concerning security, signalling, portability and migration;

-e) the growing demand for numbering/identification resources for communications referred to as machine-to-machine (M2M);
+f) the growing demand for numbering and identification resources for Internet of Things (IoT) in general and for communications referred to as machine-to-machine (M2M);

-f) the need for principles and a roadmap for the evolution of international telecommunication resources, which would be expected to help the timely, predictable deployment of advanced identification technologies,resolves to instruct ITU-T Study Group 2, within the mandate of ITU-T
+g) the need for principles and a roadmap for the evolution of international telecommunication resources, which would be expected to help the timely, predictable deployment of advanced identification technologies,

+bearing in mind

+a) the information about each "thing" in the Internet of Things environment would have its own unique, persistent identifier, which could be obtained by resolving the identifier;

+b) the difference between object identifier and object address;

+c) the need for a platform which enables interoperability of heterogeneous identity management systems on a global scale,

+recognizing further

+a) that Recommendation ITU-T X.1255, which is based on the Digital Object Architecture (DOA), provides a framework for discovery of identity management information;

+b) that DOA key features include security, integrity and privacy of data, Unicode-based multilingual support of all types of languages and scripts, open architecture, interoperability of heterogeneous systems, quality of information and its scalability;

+c) ongoing work and studies in Study Group 20 of the ITU Telecommunication Standardization Sector (ITU-T) on IoT Identification, and standards on Interoperability for IoT and smart cities including those standards based on DOA;

+d) that the Handle System is a component of the DOA which has many benefits, including facilitating the interoperability of heterogeneous systems,

+resolves to instruct ITU-T Study Group 20

+1 to continue its activities on IoT Identification and to lead the ITU-T efforts in this subject;

+2 to develop the necessary Recommendations regarding IoT Identifiers and identification schemes;

+3 to study ways and means to overcome the challenges of interoperability between/among heterogeneous identification schemes, taking into account the Handle System in this context,

+further instructs ITU-T Study Group 2, within the mandate of ITU-T

 1 to continue studying, in liaison with the other relevant study groups, the necessary requirements for the structure and maintenance of telecommunication identification/numbering resources in relation to the deployment of IP-based networks and the transition to NGN and FN;